-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 Let’s practice setting your goals for the next year.

-Start by downloading our free goal setting worksheet here, if you haven’t yet.
-Then, set a timer for fifteen minutes to begin going through the process.
+If you haven’t yet, start by downloading our free goal setting worksheet here.
+Then, set a timer for fifteen minutes and begin going through the process.

-When your time is up, take a break and let us know what your four goals that you’ve picked are by leaving a comment below.
+When your time is up, take a break and let us know the four goals you picked by leaving a comment below.

-Then, if you want to continue you can do that, or continue at another time.
+If you want to continue planning your writing goals, you can do that, or continue at another time.

-Good luck and let this be the start to a great year!
+Good luck, and let this be the start to a great (and successful) year!